Giveth/giveth-docs/dapps/givbacks.md

 A donor can donate any ERC-20 token to projects on Giveth.io on Gnosis Chain, Polygon, Celo, Optimism, Ethereum Mainnet or Classic.
 However, only donations to verified projects in certain tokens are eligible for GIVbacks.
 This restriction ensures that we are able to get accurate price data for donations (a requirement for fair distribution of GIVbacks), and prevents bad actors from gaming the GIVbacks program.

-To see the full list of eligible tokens, depends on which network you are donating to the Verified Project, but you can identify them with a _purple hand_ on your Donation Module:
+You can identify which tokens are GIVbacks eligible by looking for the _purple hand_ while donating:

 ![Screenshot 2024-05-17 at 10 10 05 AM](https://github.com/Giveth/giveth-docs/assets/68308482/9045ebd5-98f2-4223-be7e-f0d38d16c0df)

-You can visit [this forum post](https://forum.giveth.io/t/givbacks-token-list/253) to know more about our Givbacks token list.
+If you would like to request for a token to be considered GIVbacks eligible, you can visit [this forum post](https://forum.giveth.io/t/givbacks-token-list/253).

 ## Getting GIVbacks
 During each round, all donations to verified projects on the DApp are tracked, and this data is used to calculate the amount of GIVbacks received by each Giver for that period.